Dissertation topics for PhD. study programmes for the academic year 2024/2025

 RNDr.
 Lenka Mártonfiová, PhD.

 doc.
 RNDr.
-Martin Kundrát, PhD.
+Martin Kundrát, Ph.D.

 Study programme